aperrier004/MEWO_BARBOSA_PERRIER/README.md

 - The notebook `f1_loss_Mewo_BARBOSA_PERRIER` is our first notebook that gives the best score
 - The notebook `thresholds_Mewo_BARBOSA_PERRIER`is a second notebook that is our second most finished solution

-# Use
+# Usage
-- Before launching the notebooks, make sure you have the required csv files from the challenge website.
+## Requirements
+- `train_X.csv`, `train_y.csv` and `test_X.csv` are needed to execute properly.
+You cand find them on the challenge website
-- You need to modify the PATH in the first notebook
+- Paths need to be changed in the notebooks.

+## Launch
-- You can now launch the notebooks and submit the created csv files on the challenge platform.
+You can now launch one of the notebooks and submit the created csv file on the challenge platform.